SumoLogic/sumologic-kubernetes-collection/docs/windows.md

 # Windows support

-Windows support is under evaluation.
+Windows support is under evaluation and is experimental.
 This document describes issues which should be resolved before claiming full support for windows.

 ## Running collection on windows nodes